About Down Syndrome

 Down syndrome is the most common genetic variation, occurring in about one of every 691 live births.
-Approximately 400,000 people living in the United States have Down syndrome.
+Approximately 206,000 people living in the United States have Down syndrome.
 Although researchers have not yet determined its cause, we know that Down syndrome results from an extra 21st chromosome and affects people of all ages, races and economic levels.

-Most children born with Down syndrome will experience delay in physical, cognitive and/or language development.
-Like all people, however, individuals with Down syndrome vary widely in their mental and physical abilities.
+Most children born with Down syndrome will experience some delay in physical, cognitive and/or language development.
+Like all people, however, those with Down syndrome vary widely in their mental and physical abilities.
 Children with Down syndrome are also at higher risk for certain medical conditions, but with early detection and treatment, most conditions can be eliminated or minimized.

 More DS Facts